 Your hunt for quality loads needs a broader view than just searching for high-paying freight.
 To be most successful, always keep in mind where your next load will come from.
 It’s not very profitable to haul a high paying load into an area that offers no freight to cover the backhaul.
 More importantly, verify each load to ensure the customer’s ability to pay before you haul.
 Protecting your profits from bad debt and the cost of empty miles is critical to maximizing profits.

 Tap into your industry network, contact freight brokers, and utilize a quality load board to source better-paying freight opportunities.
 Loads that are more difficult to manage and require additional driver skills or specialized equipment tend to pay more.

 eCapital is a rapidly growing leader within the freight factoring space and a trusted financial partner to thousands of trucking businesses since 2006.
 Our mission is to empower North America’s trucking companies to run their businesses better by accelerating their access to cash flow plus provide the resources to operate more efficiently and profitably.

 - Freight factoring – cash flow you can count on

 - 5 Star Load Board – find loads while on the go

-- 5 Star Dispatch Software – manage loads and track your business all from one platform
+- 5 Star TMS Software – manage loads and track your business all from one platform

 - Credit check tool – shipper and broker credit check